Chapter 4 : I hate the rain.

 Ian flinches and jerks his hand away from mine, acting as if I’ve slapped him.
 “I don’t care, Ava!
 How many times do I have to tell you that?
 I don’t care about the company or what my parents and their friends think -”

 “It’s your family legacy - your job -”

-“Since when do I care about status?
+“Since when do I care about my family's legacy?
 Since when do I care about money?
 Since when do I care about any of that stupid stuff?
 I never have, and you know that!
 I only cared about you.
 I would have given up everything to be with you - all of it, I don’t care -”

 “Ian, it was the best thing for you -”